-ROGER VANDER ZWAAG, Ph.D., Assistant Professor of Biostatistics ANN DILLON, M.S.P.H., Assistant Clincial Professor of Biostatistics HOMER A. SPRAGUE, M.P.H., Instructor in Biostatistics PAULA C. DAVIS, M.S., Research Associate in Biostatistics
+ROGER VANDER ZWAAG, Ph.D., Assistant Professor of Biostatistics HOMER A. SPRAGUE, M.P.H., Instructor in Biostatistics AILEEN EZELL, M.P.H., Clinical Instructor in Biostatistics PAULA C. DAVIS, M.S., Research Associate in Biostatistics

 501. EPIDEMIOLOGY: GENERAL PRINCIPLES.
 Basic principles are presented in a series of lectures during the first semester of the second year.
 Medical statistics is taught during the same semester and these two courses complement each other.
 The approach in epidemiology is to acquaint the student with the general principles of epidemiology dealing with the agent, host, and environmental factors, their interrelationships and influence on health and disease.
 The aim is to get the student to think in broad epidemiological terms of his patients and their problems, be they physical, emotional, or socioeconomic.
 One hour per week, first ten weeks.
 FALL.
 Drs.
 Quinn, Lefkowitz, and Hagstrom.